shawnghu/pyggb/README.md

 ## Pipeline

+- deprecated: generator.py (same as classical_generator.py, but uses gpt-4.1-mini instead of this approach)
-- generator.py: make candidate construction files -> generated_constructions
+- classical_generator.py: make candidate construction files -> generated_constructions
 - check_construction_files.py: analysis / statistics of generated files, to try to make a better generator
 - measure_test.py: attempt to construct the files; filter for the ones that encode legitimate constructions and compute the answers -> passed/, failed/ (40% success rate)
 - translate_to_nl.py: translate the files in passed/ to natural language -> natural_language_problems/